Riya922003/Smart-Contract-Based-Registration/README.md

    - Example folders: `blockchain`, `AI`, `frontend`, `backend`, etc.

 2. **Add Your Files**:
-   - Place all your related files inside the respective folder.
+   - Place all your related files inside the respective folder Please don't forget to remove any API key used.
    - Ensure that your code is properly structured and well-documented.

 3. **Include a README in Your Folder**: